Article 1: General points

-- Any data and records which the Buyer receives from Markant shall become the Buyer’s property and may be used by the Buyer on condition that it meets its financial obligations towards Markant.
-The intellectual property rights in same shall remain with Markant.
+13.2 The information and records that Markant gives the Buyer become the Buyer’s property and may be used by the latter, provided that the Buyer has fulfilled its financial obligations towards Markant.
+The intellectual property rights are vested in Markant.

 Article 14: Applicable law and competent court